 Important Dates for the Crabill family

 This web page shows only a small excerpt of our Crabill research.
-Another 259 words (18 lines of text) covering the years 1273, 1319, 1332, 1754, 1832, 1945, 1362, 1384, 1398, 1401, 1331, 1332, 1621, 1680, 1641 and 1642 are included under the topic Early Crabill History in all our PDF Extended History products and printed products wherever possible.
+Another 146 words (10 lines of text) covering the years 1754, 1832, 1945, 1362, 1384, 1398, 1401, 1331, 1332, 1621, 1680, 1641 and 1642 are included under the topic Early Crabill History in all our PDF Extended History products and printed products wherever possible.

 Crabill Spelling Variations

 Flemish surnames are characterized by a large number of spelling variations.
 One reason for this is that medieval English lacked definite spelling rules.
 The spellings of surnames were also influenced by the official court languages, which were French and Latin.
 Names were rarely spelled consistently in medieval times.
 Scribes and church officials recorded names as they sounded, rather than adhering to specific spelling rules, and people often had their names registered in several different forms throughout their lives.
 One of the greatest reasons for change is the linguistic uniqueness of the Flemish settlers in England, who spoke a language closely related to Dutch.
 The pronunciation and spelling of Flemish names were often altered to suit the tastes of English-speaking people.
 In many cases, the first, final, or middle syllables of surnames were eliminated.
 The name has been spelled Crabb, Crabbe, Crab, Crabe and others.

 Early Notables of the Crabill family (pre 1700)

 Another 90 words (6 lines of text) are included under the topic Early Crabill Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crabill family